vruusmann/blog/_posts/2018-07-09-converting_sparkml_pipeline_pmml.md

 ### Verification

 Every conversion operation raises concern, whether the JPMML-SparkML library was doing a good job or not.
-Say, the conversion operation appears to have succeeded (ie. there were no exceptions thrown, and no warning- or error-level log messages emitted), but how to be sure that the PMML representation of the compiled pipeline shall be making exactly the same predictions as the Apache Spark representation did?
+Say, the conversion operation appears to have succeeded (ie. there were no exceptions thrown, and no warning- or error-level log messages emitted), but how to be sure that the PMML representation of the fitted pipeline shall be making exactly the same predictions as the Apache Spark representation did?

 The PMML specification addresses this condundrum with the [model verification](http://dmg.org/pmml/v4-3/ModelVerification.html) mechanism.
 In brief, it is possible to embed a verification data into models.
 The verification dataset has two column groups - the inputs, and the predictions that the original ML framework made when those inputs were fed into it.